Microsoft gives business developers new tools to build Teams apps

 Developers will soon be able to submit Teams apps to the App Submission Microsoft Graph API via App Studio, Visual Studio, Visual Studio Code, Power Apps, and SharePoint Framework.
 The apps will go directly to the Teams Admin Center for IT admins to review and approve.

-“Once you build the application in your IDE, with a single click, you can submit to your tenant admin,” Sareen said.
+“Once you build the application in your IDE, with a single click you can submit to your tenant admin,” Sareen said.
 “Most people in big organizations don’t even know who their tenant admin is.
 So this will make it easy.
 You just submit it, the tenant admin gets it.
 In the Teams Admin Center they actually verify, approve, and publish.
 This process will make it easier for any developer in an organization, for any workflow or business process they have built for themselves or for their work group, to share it broadly across the organization.
 That is the key.
 Because right now, every developer can build their own stuff, but it’s only limited to them.”

 Microsoft Teams Admin Center